jomrr/ansible-role-acme_netcup/README.md

 **Ansible role to generate LetsEncrypt certificates with Ansible and the Netcup DNS API.**

+This role is intended to implement a client-less management of letsencrypt certificates.
+It retrieves the certificates on a configured controller and pushes them to configured web servers via rsync oder ssh.
+Therfore no additional dependencies need to be installed and managed on the configured target machines.

 ## Supported Platforms

 | OS Family | Distribution  | Latest | Supported Version(s) | Comment |